kirinmurphy/codethings-next-router-addons/README.md

 ```

 ### Set params
 `updateParam` and `clearParam` will update the active param while persisting any other values.

 Updates to the params will be pushed to the browser history stack and previous navigation will be accesible with the back/forward browser buttons.

+***TODO*** Currently `updateParam` will only update a single string.
+Need to add logic to update a param that takes a collection.

 ### Override variable names